This is a guide covering the key light.

 Where is the Key Light Placed?

-Key lights can be adjusted to be hard or soft, it all depends on your setup and how you want the end result to look.
+Key lights can be adjusted to be hard or soft, depending on your setup and how you want the end result to look.

 The key light will often hit the front portion/smart side of your subject.
 It doesn’t have to be exactly like this, but it allows the fill light to help smoothen the look.